 Scope

-This section covers the procedure and requirements for all new or upgraded traffic signals that are to be managed by Hamilton City Council’s city transportation unit (CTU).
+This section covers the procedure and requirements for all new or upgraded traffic signals that are to be managed by Hamilton City Council’s city transportation unit (CTU) or Tauranga CC (for Rotorua Lakes Council projects).
 This includes the design, supply, installation and commissioning of new and existing traffic signal equipment.

 Specifications